 While a fellow, you may be able to defer any student loans; check with your individual lender(s) on their requirements.

-To apply for the Upper Extremity Elite Athlete Fellowship, visit the Residency and Fellowship Physical Therapy Centralized Application Service (RF-PTCAS), create a login and indicate that you are applying for the USC Upper Extremity Elite Athlete Physical Therapy Fellowship.
+To apply for the Upper Extremity Athlete Fellowship, visit the Residency and Fellowship Physical Therapy Centralized Application Service (RF-PTCAS), create a login and indicate that you are applying for the USC Upper Extremity Athlete Physical Therapy Fellowship.

 Applications are due on March 1.